weiliu2016/weiliu2016.github.io/_pages/about.md

   - /about.html
 ---

-Dr Wei Liu is an Assistant Professor (Lecturer) in Transport Engineering jointly appointed by the School of Computer Science and Engineering and the School of Civil and Environmental Engineering at UNSW.
+- Dr. Wei Liu is an Assistant Professor (Lecturer) in Transport Engineering jointly appointed by the School of Computer Science and Engineering and the School of Civil and Environmental Engineering at UNSW.
 Prior to his position at UNSW, he was a Lecturer at University of Glasgow, UK, and was a postdoctoral researcher at Ecole Polytechnique Federale de Lausanne (EPFL), Switzerland, and was a visiting scholar at University of Florida, US.

-Dr. Liu mainly works in transport system modelling and optimisation; large-scale traffic modelling, simulation and computing; transport economics; and urban big data analytics.
+- Dr. Wei Liu mainly works in transport system modelling and optimisation; large-scale traffic modelling, simulation and computing; transport economics; and urban big data analytics.
+In recognition of his research, Dr Liu has received a Best Paper Award from the International Transportation Economics Association (ITEA) for young scholars in 2015, and has received the Overseas Research Awards from HKUST for 2013-2014.
+Also, He was the winner of The European Transport Innovation Challenge 2017 under European Commission.

 Research interests
 ======